 With gas stations coast to coast, it comes as no surprise that the Chevron credit card is one of the most widely issued gas cards in America.
-But be warned… before you fill out an application to get your own, there are a few important things you should know.
-Is the card a scam?
-No, it is not (despite what some people have alleged, to the best of my knowledge what they’re doing is completely legal).
-But is the Chevron gas card a good way to save money?
-No, and here’s why…
+But before you fill out an application to get your own, know that the Chevron card isn’t the best way to save money on gas, and here’s why…

 - The “Personal Card” is not affiliated with any major payment networks (like Visa, MasterCard, etc) so it can only be used for purchases a Texaco and Chevron stations.
 There are gas rewards given during the first 60 days but after that, you will not be earning any gas rebates.